 The Ethereum Virtual Machine or EVM is the runtime environment for smart contracts in Ethereum.
 It is sandboxed and completely isolated, meaning that code running inside the EVM has no access to the network, filesystem or other processes.
 Smart contracts even have limited access to other smart contracts.

 The node encapsulates the EVM and is ultimately responsible for processing transactions, maintaining state and participating in p2p consensus protocols.
-The Kaleido platform currently offers Geth, Quorum and Pantheon as available node client implementations.
+The Kaleido platform currently offers Geth, Quorum and Hyperledger Besu as available node client implementations.
 A fork of the main Geth interface, Quorum offers support for basic public transactions as well as private transactions through its ancillary Tessera module.
 For more information on the Quorum client and its interaction with the constellation, please see the Mechanics of a Private Transaction article.
 The Geth client is the public Ethereum interface programmed in Golang, which unlike Quorum, offers support for solely public transactions.
 Besu is a modular Java-based client built from the ground up for enterprise usage.

 Ethereum smart contracts are most commonly written in Solidity, a high-level contract oriented language designed to target the Ethereum Virtual Machine (alternative languages such as Vyper or Flint can be utilized as well).
 Smart contracts contain the list of instructions to be executed when one of its functions is invoked, as well as optional restrictions on which parties can call a function.
 Solidity compiles into byte code (machine code), as do all EVM-compatible languages, and uses an application binary interface (ABI) to encode/decode data into/out of the machine code.
 Every deployed contract exists as an independent instance, with a unique address and state information constrained to itself.